johngage/website-analyst/content/post/what-lies-ahead-science-magazine-projecting-the-transmission-dynamics-of-sars-cov-2-through-the-postpandemic-period/index.md

   focal_point: Smart
   preview_only: false
 ---
-The attached Science magazine paper, posted today studies what we might expect after a first wave subsides,\
-assuming we have only non-pharmaceutical interventions (distancing, masks, etc.).
+The attached Science magazine paper, posted today studies what we might expect after a first wave subsides, assuming we have only non-pharmaceutical interventions (distancing, masks, etc.).
 It is sobering,\
 \
 This new paper assumes a R0 between 2 and 2.5, which matches closely to what is generally assumed.\
 Here quoting now this earlier LANL paper I had circulated [https://wwwnc.cdc.gov/eid/arti​cle/26/7/20-0282_article](https://wwwnc.cdc.gov/eid/article/26/7/20-0282_article)\
-such an estimate range is derived\

-> from the early dynamics of the outbreak in Wuhan, China, suggesting a doubling time of\
-> of the number of infected persons of 6–7 days and a basic reproductive number (R0) of 2.2–2.7.\
+such an estimate range is derived from the early dynamics of the outbreak in Wuhan, China, suggesting a doubling time of the number of infected persons of 6–7 days and a basic reproductive number (R0) of 2.2–2.7.

+\
-> we can only hope that the LANL author’s estimate of\
-> a median R0 value of 5.7 (95% CI 3.8–8.9)\
-> is incorrect as the results will be \*\*very much\*\* more dire than the new paper attach here suggest\
-> without substantial additional NPIs.\
+We can only hope that the LANL author’s estimate of a median R0 value of 5.7 (95% CI 3.8–8.9) is incorrect as the results will be \*\*very much\*\* more dire than the new paper attach here suggest without substantial additional NPIs.\
-> \
+\
-> This new paper shows how important the length of immunity will be.\
+This new paper shows how important the length of immunity will be.\
-> Short-term immunity (on the order of 40 weeks, similar to HCoV-OC43 and HCoV-KHU1\
+Short-term immunity (on the order of 40 weeks, similar to HCoV-OC43 and HCoV-KHU1\
-> favors the establishment of annual SARS_CoV-2 outbreaks,\
-> while lnoger-term immunity (two years) favors biennial outbreaks.\
+favors the establishment of annual SARS_CoV-2 outbreaks, while lnoger-term immunity (two years) favors biennial outbreaks.\
-> They also study low- and high- seasonal variation\
+They also study low- and high- seasonal variation\
-> A 40% summertime decline in R0 would reduce the unmitigated peak incidence of the initial SAR-CoV-2 pandemic wave.\
+A 40% summertime decline in R0 would reduce the unmitigated peak incidence of the initial SAR-CoV-2 pandemic wave.\
-> However, stronger seasonal forcing leads to a greater accumulation of susceptible individuals during period of low transmission in the summer, leading to recurrent outbreaks with higher peaks in the post-pandemic period.
+However, stronger seasonal forcing leads to a greater accumulation of susceptible individuals during period of low transmission in the summer, leading to recurrent outbreaks with higher peaks in the post-pandemic period.
->

 > \
 > The paper also notes that even mild cross-immunity with other betacoronaviruses would be very helpful.\
 > \